Fujifilm X-Pro1 vs X-S10

 Studio photographers will appreciate that the Fujifilm X-Pro1 (unlike the X-S10) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The X-S10 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the X-Pro1 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the X-Pro1 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X-Pro1 was succeeded by the Fujifilm X-Pro2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm website.
+Further information on the features and operation of the X-Pro1 and X-S10 can be found, respectively, in the Fujifilm X-Pro1 Manual (free pdf) or the online Fujifilm X-S10 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm X-Pro1 or the Fujifilm X-S10 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.